ColetteThomson/hotel_california/README.md

 ### Validator Testing
 * Python code was run through [PEP8online.com](http://pep8online.com/) with no errors returned.
+* PEP8 online results can be found [here](assets/images/pep8_hotel_california.jpg)

 ### Solved Bugs
 * The function 'input_surname' occasionally doesn't accept correct input.
-This bug appears to have been resolved through the adding of a 'return'.
+This bug appears to have been resolved through the adding of the 'return' keyword.
 This ensures a return to the main() calling function.

 ### Unsolved Bugs
 * None found